-- Confirm that laboratory results meet the case definition.
-Review medical records or speak to an infection preventionist or physician to verify case definition, underlying health conditions and course of illness. - □ Notify the State Influenza Surveillance Coordinator in DSHS EAIDU about the case under investigation as soon as enough information is available to determine that the case meets case definition. - □ Complete the Influenza-Associated Pediatric Mortality Case Report Form using medical records and information from healthcare providers, and by interviewing the case's parent/quardian or surrogate to identify vaccination status and risk factors. - □ Sources of vaccination status include parent/guardian, school, primary care provider and ImmTrac.
-All sources of vaccination history should be explored before deciding that vaccination status is unknown. - ☐ If multiple attempts were made to contact the parent/guardian or surrogate and attempts were unsuccessful, please fill out the case investigation form with as much information as possible and indicate the reasons for missing information (e.g., "lost to follow-up parent did not return call; multiple messages left"). - □ Ensure that any available (pre- or post-mortem) respiratory specimens and autopsy specimens are forwarded to the DSHS lab for influenza testing. - ☐ If the case is associated with an outbreak, see the Managing Special Situations section. - □ Fax or send a secure email of the completed Influenza-Associated Pediatric Mortality Case Report Form to DSHS.
+- □ Confirm that laboratory results meet the case definition. - □ Review medical records or speak to an infection preventionist or physician to verify case definition, underlying health conditions and course of illness. - Notify the State Influenza Surveillance Coordinator in DSHS EAIDU about the case under investigation as soon as enough information is available to determine that the case meets case definition. - Complete the Influenza-Associated Pediatric Mortality Case Report Form using medical records and information from healthcare providers, and by interviewing the case's parent/guardian or surrogate to identify vaccination status and risk factors. - □ Sources of vaccination status include parent/guardian, school, primary care provider and ImmTrac.
+All sources of vaccination history should be explored before deciding that vaccination status is unknown.

-The initia al report should be submitted within 2 weeks of death.
-All confir completed report should be submitted upon conclusion of the investigation. med case investigations must be entered and submitted for notification in the NEDSS Base System (NBS).
-Copies of the death certificate and autopsy report should be faxed or securely emailed to DSHS will history a hen they become available.
-Copies of the medical records (admission report, nd physical, progress notes, laboratory results, radiology reports, discharge v, etc.) are also appreciated.
-Cont trol Meas ures Provide e education on influenza as needed: 0 Get vaccinated for influenza every year.
-0 Wash hands frequently with soap and water, especially after coughing or sneezing.
-0 Use alcohol-based hand sanitizers when facilities are not available for hand washing.
-0 Cover coughs and sneezes with disposable tissues or your arm/sleeve.
-0 Avoid close contact with people who are sick 0 Avoid close contact with people who are sick.
-When you are sick, limit contact with others and stay home until fever free for 24 hours without the use of fever-reducing medications.
-0 Take antiviral medications if prescribed by your doctor.
-The Texas Medical Board recently changed its rules (Texas Administrative Code, Title 22, Part 9, Chapter 190, Subchapter B, §190.8) regarding the prescribing of prophylaxis for close contacts of patients with certain infectious diseases.
-Physicians can now prescribe antiviral medications to contacts of influenza cases without first medically evaluating the contact.
-Recom mend that anyone with risk factors experiencing symptoms or anyone with illness be evaluated by a healthcare provider.
-See the measu e Texas Influenza Surveillance Handbook for additional influenza control res.
-Sche ool/Dayes are Exclusion Criteria nfluenza are required to be excluded from school and daycare for at least 24 hour s after fev ver has subsided without the use of fever suppressing medications.
-It is I that adults with influenza not return to work for at least 24 hours after fever has subs iaea with out the use of fever suppressing medications.
-MANAGING SPECIAL SITUATIONS oal, og.orial rioalli dopartirorit orioalar Work with the facility to ensure that staff and students/residents get hand hygiene and respiratory etiquette education.
-Recommend that staff with influenza be restricted from working until 24 hours after fever has subsided without the use of fever suppressing medications.
-Recommend that anyone with risk factors experiencing symptoms or anyone with severe illness be evaluated by a healthcare provider.
+- □ If multiple attempts were made to contact the parent/guardian or surrogate and attempts were unsuccessful, please fill out the case investigation form with as much information as possible and indicate the reasons for missing information (e.g., "lost to follow-up - parent did not return call; multiple messages left"). - □ Ensure that any available (pre- or post-mortem) respiratory specimens and autopsy specimens are forwarded to the DSHS lab for influenza testing. - □ If the case is associated with an outbreak, see the Managing Special Situations section. - □ Fax or send a secure email of the completed Influenza-Associated Pediatric Mortality Case Report Form to DSHS. - □ The initial report should be submitted within 2 weeks of death. - □ The final completed report should be submitted upon conclusion of the investigation. - □ All confirmed case investigations must be entered and submitted for notification in the NEDSS Base System (NBS). - Copies of the death certificate and autopsy report should be faxed or securely emailed to DSHS when they become available.
+Copies of the medical records (admission report, history and physical, progress notes, laboratory results, radiology reports, discharge summary, etc.) are also appreciated.

+- □ Provide education on influenza as needed: - Get vaccinated for influenza every year. - Wash hands frequently with soap and water, especially after coughing or sneezing. - Use alcohol-based hand sanitizers when facilities are not available for hand washing. - Cover coughs and sneezes with disposable tissues or your arm/sleeve. - Avoid touching your eyes, nose or mouth. - Avoid close contact with people who are sick. - When you are sick, limit contact with others and stay home until fever free for24 hours without the use of fever-reducing medications. - \circ $\;$ Take antiviral medications if prescribed by your doctor. - The Texas Medical Board recently changed its rules (Texas Administrative Code, Title 22, Part 9, Chapter 190, Subchapter B, §190.8) regarding the prescribing of prophylaxis for close contacts of patients with certain infectious diseases.
+Physicians can now prescribe antiviral medications to contacts of influenza cases without first medically evaluating the contact. - □ Recommend that anyone with risk factors experiencing symptoms or anyone with severe illness be evaluated by a healthcare provider. - □ See the Texas Influenza Surveillance Handbook for additional influenza control measures.

+Children with influenza are required to be excluded from school and daycare for at least 24 hours after fever has subsided without the use of fever suppressing medications.
+It is recommended that adults with influenza not return to work for at least 24 hours after fever has subsided without the use of fever suppressing medications.